 Description

-Ensure cloudsql.enable_pgaudit database flag for Cloud SQL PostgreSQL instance is set to on to allow for centralized logging.
+Ensure the cloudsql.enable_pgaudit database flag for a Cloud SQL PostgreSQL instance is set to on to allow centralized logging.

 Rationale

-As numerous other recommendations in this section consist of turning on flags for logging purposes, your organization will need a way to manage these logs.
+As numerous recommendations in this section involve enabling flags for logging purposes, your organization will need a way to manage these logs.
 You may have a solution already in place.
-If you do not, consider installing and enabling the open source pgaudit extension within PostgreSQL and enabling its corresponding flag of cloudsql.enable_pgaudit.
-This flag and installing the extension enables database auditing in PostgreSQL through the open-source pgAudit extension.
-This extension provides detailed session and object logging to comply with government, financial, & ISO standards and provides auditing capabilities to mitigate threats by monitoring security events on the instance.
-Enabling the flag and settings later in this recommendation will send these logs to Google Logs Explorer so that you can access them in a central location. to This recommendation is applicable only to PostgreSQL database instances.
+If you do not, consider installing and enabling the open source pgAudit extension within PostgreSQL and enabling its corresponding flag cloudsql.enable_pgaudit.
+This flag and extension enable database auditing in PostgreSQL through the open-source pgAudit extension.
+The extension provides detailed session and object logging to comply with government, financial, and ISO standards, and provides auditing capabilities to mitigate threats by monitoring security events on the instance.
+Enabling the flag and settings later in this recommendation sends these logs to Google Logs Explorer so that you can access them in a central location.
+This recommendation is applicable only to PostgreSQL database instances.

 Impact

-Enabling the pgAudit extension can lead to increased data storage requirements and to ensure durability of pgAudit log records in the event of unexpected storage issues, it is recommended to enable the Enable automatic storage increases setting on the instance.
+Enabling the pgAudit extension can lead to increased data storage requirements.
+To ensure durability of pgAudit log records in the event of unexpected storage issues, it is recommended to enable the Enable automatic storage increases setting on the instance.
 Enabling flags via the command line will also overwrite all existing flags, so you should apply all needed flags in the CLI command.
-Also flags may require a restart of the server to be implemented or will break existing functionality so update your servers at a time of low usage.
+Some flags may require a restart of the server to take effect or can break existing functionality, so update your servers during a period of low usage.

 Audit

-Determining if the pgAudit Flag is set to 'on'
+Determine if the pgAudit flag is set to on.

 From Google Cloud Console